Emma is a senior practitioner having been called to the bar in 2004.

 Brookway High School, Wythenshawe

-Emma is a mother of four children and coaches minis rugby at her local rugby club where she has recently been appointed captain of the women’s team.
+Emma is a mother of five children and coaches minis rugby at her local rugby club where she has recently been appointed captain of the women’s team.